aburijal26/aburijal26/README.md

 👋 Hi, I’m Abu Rijal.

-👀 I’m interested in Data and IT Support.
+👀 I’m interested in Data and IT.
 I have a passion for exploring and analyzing data to extract valuable insights, as well as providing technical support to ensure smooth and efficient operation of various systems.

 🌱 I’m currently learning about data analytics and IT support, both through my studies and hands-on experience.
 I am eager to continue developing my skills and knowledge in these areas.